daneden/daneden.me/_posts/2017-06-02-casting-graphite-in-gold.md

 The themes outlined here are inevitably one-sided—I assume the role of a designer much more often than that of an engineer—but hopefully still prove useful or interesting to product teams of all shapes.
-Similarly, there are immensly important dimensions missing from the relationship described here; the roles of research, content strategy, data science, and product management are certainly needed to solidify the success of a product.
+Similarly, there are immensely important dimensions missing from the relationship described here; the roles of research, content strategy, data science, and product management are certainly needed to solidify the success of a product.
 My experiences with these partners are varied, and I invite anyone to critique my narrow views and share